ArnoVdH/photoblog/content/blog/2019/childfree.md

 There are multiple reasons I don't want any children, but I think that any one of them would be sufficient to accept my decision.
 Better yet: I'd argue that the choice to _have_ children should be an active one requiring introspection and argumentation.

 I strongly believe in each person's right to self-determination.
 Logically, this also extends to reproductive health.
-This is exactly what made the sexual revolution that was the invention of the pill so imporant.
+This is exactly what made the sexual revolution that was the invention of the pill so important.
 In the 20th century, we definitively broke the yoke of the natural drive to reproduce.
 Suddenly, we were given the choice not to, without the need to give up a normal life (by going into the monastery for instance).
-This possiblity opened up a lot of reasonings to change the way we view and think about family life and reproductive health.
-We have a lot more choice and freedom in choosing when, how and with whom we want to have children and *if* we want them.
+This possibility opened up a lot of reasonings to change the way we view and think about family life and reproductive health.
+We have a lot more choice and freedom in choosing when, how and with whom we want to have children and _if_ we want them.

 Here I want to list some of my own reasons to answer negatively on the latter question.

 ### Personal

 Something childfree people tend to say a lot is that they don't hate children (on the contrary, they often exclaim they adore them) as some sort of defense mechanism.
 How could you dislike children, you monster?
 But I think we should be able to admit this.
 It's not a personal hate against the child itself (while that's possible, children can be horrible little people), but a general dislike of what they imply: they make a lot of noise, they are helpless and require a lot of attention.

 There are egoistic reasons too.
 I don't have enough time or money as it is.
-Children cost money and take up time, time I'd like to spent diffently.
+Children cost money and take up time, time I'd like to spent differently.

 I also like to do grown-up things, talk in a grown-up way.
 I enjoy a lot of things, but in a grown-up way.
-Even things that are considered *for kids* can be enjoyed as an adult.
+Even things that are considered _for kids_ can be enjoyed as an adult.
 I have no wish to deal with infantile things I don't get anything out of.

+### Responsibility

+Having and raising children is a huge responsibility and a life long commitment not to be taken lightly.
+Not just to a the child in question, but also to yourself, to a partner, friends, family, teachers,...
+In short: society itself.

+I'm also of  the opinion that having children and raising children are two different things (I want neither), the first being more existential, the second being more practical in nature.
+Raising someone without being responsible for its existence is also a huge responsibility, but one you take up in compassion.
+Deciding to have child and raise it is more far reaching in scope.
+See below about the existential side of things.

+I'd be afraid to make important mistakes when raising a child.

+And lastly, what if there's something wrong with the child?
+Even when equipped to raise a child, it could turn out to be more than expected, in terms of time, money, effort (physical but also emotional) and happiness.
+Especially if the quality of life of the child can be doubtful (I'm thinking of children that won't live past a certain age, not children with down syndrome).

 ### Ecological